 5. Use the book to start your own story

-If you have read the story one time too many, ask your kids a question about the characters or their actions: ‘Have you ever felt that way before?’
-‘What would you do if you saw a giant beanstalk growing up to the sky?’
+If you have read the story one time too many, ask your kids a question about the characters or their actions: ‘Have you ever felt that way before?’, or, ‘What would you do if you saw a giant beanstalk growing up to the sky?’
 These are great ways to connect with conversation and build a foundation for your growing relationship.